Challenging entrepreneurship in higher education

 The study highlights the need for further investigation into the motivations and challenges within entrepreneurship education.
 It highlights the evolving nature of the educator’s role and emphasizes the importance of aligning roles with core values, whether focusing on teaching, networking, or student-centred activities.

 The work also draws attention to the increasing complexity of the institutional environment in which entrepreneurship education operates.
 It points to the growing significance of governing boards in navigating such complexities.
-In essence, the study provides insights into the challenges faced by entrepreneurship educators and the changing institutional context shaping their roles.
+The study provides insights into the challenges faced by entrepreneurship educators and the changing institutional context shaping their roles.

 These findings have broader implications beyond academia for society and he wider economy.
 Understanding and supporting entrepreneurship educators are therefore important in fostering innovation and community engagement.